McCLIM/McCLIM/Backends/beagle/README.txt

     large output history.
 Paolo's stress test takes 26 seconds and conses 16MB on my (admittedly slow) iMac compared to 1.5 seconds on a 2.4GHz Pentium IV and unknown (to me) consing.

-    Should be able to speed things up by performing fewer focus lock / unlocks, and by not setting drawing options unless necessary.
-I don't know how far this will get us though...
+    NB: the number of subclasses of T when running Beagle is about twice the number when running CLX (because the Cocoa bridge introduces every Cocoa object into the Lisp image, and even just the core + appkit frameworks are large).
+Additionally, I think allocated Cocoa objects are included in the cons measurement of the Lisp image which accounts for a chunk of the memory usage.

-    UPDATE - 21.AUG.2004 - performing fewer NSWindow flushes makes no difference to speed.
+    Should be able to speed things up by not setting drawing options unless necessary.
+A hammer-like approach to do this has been implemented but could do with a little finessing.

     UPDATE - 25.APR.2005 - When the mirror transformation is set (sheet is scrolling) we dispatch a repaint on the 'untransformed mirror region' (using the mirror transformation as the 'untransformation')